Skip to Content

 If you’re looking for something even more special, you can stay in one of the 4 pool villas with incredible views over the bay and your own private infinity pool.

-We also had the chance to have an all you can eat barbecue at Zeavola restaurant that was great.
-But don’t worry, you won’t be stuck in the middle of nowhere and with the resort restaurant as the only option, it will take you 5 minutes to reach other local restaurants at the beach if you’d like to go for a change.
+We also had the chance to have an all-you-can-eat barbecue at Zeavola restaurant which was great.
+But don’t worry, you won’t be stuck with only the resort’s restaurant.
+It takes just 5 minutes to reach the local restaurants at the beach if you’d like more options.

 Another good thing about Zeavola Resort is that you won’t need anything else besides the services provided by the resort.
 You’ll have access to plenty of activities, ranging from excursions in the islands to a wonderful and relaxing day at the spa and PADI certification courses.